syncfusion-content/wpf-docs/wpf/Grid/Cell-Types.md

 Autocomplete Drop-down List Control
 {:.caption}

-Exclusive Drop-down List Bound to Linq Source with FirstName as its DisplayMember.
+Exclusive Drop-down List Bound to LINQ Source with FirstName as its DisplayMember.

 {% highlight c# %}